The Angel Mountain Saga

 We are gradually moving towards a "house style" for the novels, with a highly ornamented letter "A" wherever the word "Angel" occurs in a title, and with a hint of Martha's handwriting towards the base of the cover.
 "Sacrifice" did not have a convenient angel in the title, so an ornamented letter "S" had to be used instead.
 Another recurring theme on the covers is the raven -- which has great symbolic significance, as readers of the series will know.

 Brian's son Martin is the inspiration behind the latest covers, which have received many compliments from readers.
 The covers are gradually being replaced as stocks run down and as reprints are necessary.
-As indicated on the right, the only two covers still to be revamped are "Dark Angel" and "Flying with Angels".
-Watch this space....
+As indicated on the right, we have recently revamped "Dark Angel" and "Flying with Angels".
+These jackets will be used initially for the Kindle versions of the two books.

 This is a short extract from "On Angel Mountain" -- in which Martha describes her humiliation as she is whipped through the streets of Newport, stripped to the waist, behind the whipping cart........

 You can click on any of the above images if you want to read more about any particular title.

-Another piece of good news is that the Calibre Library, which makes audiobooks available for blind and partially-sighted people, has now made a new recording of "On Angel Mountain" specifically for its own use.
+Another piece of good news is that the Calibre Library, which makes audiobooks available for blind and partially-sighted people, has made a new recording of "On Angel Mountain" specifically for its own use.
 It is already available exclusively to its members / subscribers.
 I'm happy to go along with that, even though the deal will not earn me any income -- since I'm a firm believer in getting as much "audio" literature as possible into the places where it is most needed and where it makes the greatest contribution to quality of life.
 Calibre has had a good response to the new recording, and has now asked for permission to record the other seven books in the series.
 Granted!
-Work will soon be under way.
+Work on progress......